 7. As in the preliminary round, the judges will only consider the quality of the performance on the day of the competition when making their choices.
 The potential of a soloist, the age of a soloist, the difficulty of a piece, the ease or difficulty of putting a piece with accompaniment, the perceived subjective quality of the piece, or any other factor or criterion apart from the performance itself will not be considered by the judges.
 Judges will consider tone, technique, rhythm, musicianship, stage presence, and intonation (except for piano and percussion) when evaluating contestants.

-1. Part Time faculty who teach music majors can opt to participate in the judging, both in the preliminary and final rounds.
+1. Part-time/Adjunct faculty who teach music majors can opt to participate in the judging, both in the preliminary and final rounds.

-2. There will be seven judges for the final round including one judge from each performance area (brass, string, percussion/guitar, piano, woodwind and voice) and one non-studio teacher chosen by the dean or associate dean of the school of music.
-If a judge is not available from a given performance area, another non-studio teacher, preferably with the same performance background, will be assigned by the dean or associate dean.
+2. There will be seven judges for the final round including one judge from each performance area (brass, string, percussion/guitar, piano, woodwind and voice) and one non-studio teacher chosen by the Concerto Competition Director.
+If a judge is not available from a given performance area, another non-studio teacher, preferably with the same performance background will be asked to serve.

-3. Membership on the committee will be on a rotating basis with the assignments made by the dean or associate dean prior to Thanksgiving break.
+3. Membership on the committee will be done on a rotating basis with the assignments made by the IC Concerto Competition Director prior to Thanksgiving break.
 No person will serve more than once every three years.

-4. The orchestra director (and the wind ensemble director if that ensemble is involved) will not be a judge unless he or she is a member of the committee chosen from the at-large pool.
-The input of the director(s) on the competition process itself will be limited to the approval of the pieces before the competition, and the order of soloists for the Concerto Competition Concert.
-Conductors may be members of the committee if selected by the Associate Dean from the at-large pool.
+4. The orchestra conductor (and the wind ensemble conductor if that ensemble is involved) will not be a judge unless he or she is a member of the committee chosen from the at-large pool.
+The input of the conductor(s) on the competition process itself will be limited to the approval of the pieces before the competition, and the order of soloists for the Concerto Competition Concert.
+Conductors may be members of the committee if selected by the IC Concerto Competitions Director from the at-large pool.

-5. The associate dean will be present throughout the competition final round acting as time-keeper and ensuring that the judges adhere to the competition guidelines.
-The associate dean will not be a voting member, but will be responsible for collecting and tallying the votes with the chair as a witness.
-Further, the associate dean will lead all voting proceedings to identify the various options for number of winners (3, 4, 5, or 6).
+5. The IC Concerto Competitions Director will be present throughout the competition final round acting as time-keeper and ensuring that the judges adhere to the competition guidelines.
+The Director will not be a voting member, but will be responsible for collecting and tallying the votes with the chair as a witness.
+Further, the Director will lead all voting proceedings to identify the various options for number of winners (3, 4, 5, or 6).

 6. Judges are forbidden to discuss any aspect of the competition or the contestants at any time during the competition before the winners have been chosen.
 Failure to observe this rule will result in dismissal.